 The Simon Cumbers Media Fund Student Scheme awards students with an opportunity to travel to a developing country to research and produce a media project focusing on development issues.
 Applicants will be asked to submit a multimedia proposal, including their story idea; a detailed treatment of who they plan to interview; contacts they have established on the ground; and what kind of outputs they would envisage at the end of their project.
 These could include, but are not limited to: broadcast, print, photographic and online outputs.
 Applicants should also outline how they plan to use social media to document their experiences.
-Three awards will be granted, and the prize for each winner will include:
+Two awards will be granted, and the prize for each winner will include:

 - Funding to cover travel, accommodation and subsistence expenses.

 - Guidance and one-to-one mentoring from journalists within two of Ireland’s leading media organisations.